This topic contains the following sections:

 - Phoenix does not support backups of databases having an apostrophe or a comma in their names.
 Ensure that you exclude such databases from backups.

-- Log backups are retained based on daily retention policy.
+- Log backups are retained based on daily retention period defined in the backup policy.
 If a log backup falls out of daily retention period, it is deleted.
 Weekly, monthly, and yearly retention policies are not applicable for log backups.

 - For MS-SQL agent version 4.6.5 or earlier, backups of MDF, NDF, and LDF files that reside at the root of a drive are not supported.
 For example, if your MDF files reside in D:\, a backup of these files will fail.
 That is why you must ensure that the MDF, NDF, and LDF files reside in a subfolder under a drive, for example, D:\ThisFolder.

 The following list provides information on scenarios when a backup or restore job can fail.

 - If recovery model of the database is changed from FULL to SIMPLE after last successful log backup, the next log backup is skipped.

 - If a third-party tool takes log backup after Phoenix application latest log backup, the log backup fails until the next full/differential successful backup is triggered.

 - If log backup was triggered and the same database was replaced by a restore method by any application or a user, then the log backup fails until the next full backup job is complete.

 - If for any database provided, point-in-time restore is not available (transaction log not backed up due to any reason), then the database is restored to the nearest available restore point.

 - The agent is tested to back up a maximum of 64 databases.